SayujM/on-device-rag-agent/RAG_Agent_Plan.md

 *   **Step 2.1: Query Transformation Module (LLM-based)**
     *   **Objective:** Rephrase the user's initial query into multiple semantically different, affirmative forms suitable for retrieval.
     *   **Implementation:** Utilize the `gemma-3n` GGUF model (the one we just got working) to generate 3-5 diverse rephrased queries from the original user query.
 This will involve crafting a specific prompt for the `gemma-3n` model to guide this rephrasing.
+    *   **Update:** The `gemma-3n` GGUF model must be capable of understanding and generating queries in Malayalam.
+Prompt engineering will be critical to guide it to rephrase queries in Malayalam when the original query is in Malayalam.
     *   **Agentic RAG:** This module will be a key part of the agent's iterative process, generating multiple queries for parallel or sequential retrieval attempts.

 *   **Step 2.2: Dense Retriever**